mlutton/Amazon-ATDD-Kata/README.md

 Scenario: Search For Valid Product Should Display The Search Term
 	Given I am on the Amazon Homepage
 	When I search for a valid product
-	Then I should see the term search for
+	Then I should see the term searched for
 </pre>